SpringerPE/go-graphite-boshrelease/README.md

           - name: "cluster1"
             lb: "jump_fnv1a_ch"
             replication: 1
-            azs: ["z1", "z2"] #<- A cluster can use as many azs as we'd like
+            azs: ["z1", "z2"] #<- A cluster can use as many azs as you'd like
 ```

-however you cannot define different clusters using the same availability zone.
-For example this is not allowed, and a validation error is going to be raised at deployment time.
+however you cannot define different clusters within the same availability zone and this would cause a validation error to be raised at deployment time.
 Because of this limitation it is also impossible to define more `carbon-c-relay` clusters than the number of configured azs.

-So in a typical 3 azs architecture you can create maximum 3 different clusters each of them deployed to a different az.
+So in a typical `n` azs architecture you can create maximum `n` different clusters each of them belonging to a different az.

-### Example of erroneous configuration
+##### Example of erroneous configuration
 ```
     properties:
       carbon-c-relay: